ARTICLE CATEGORIES

 3. Shampoo

-Hair care products are manufactured en masse, and so often that means corners are cut.
-The quickest, easiest chemical concoction to strip hair “clean” do the trick, not to mention all of that ambiguous fragrance added to it.
+Hair care products are manufactured en masse, and so often, that means corners are cut.
+The quickest, easiest chemical concoction to strip hair “clean” does the trick, not to mention all of that ambiguous fragrance added to it.

 If toxic additives aren’t enough, most shampoos strip all of the oils from your hair and scalp, which then conveniently “requires” a conditioner.
 Meanwhile, your scalp compensates for the loss by creating even more oil, so you need to wash more frequently, which means you buy more shampoo!
 Tricky!